textlint/textlint/README.md

   --rules-base-directory path::String  Set module base directory. textlint load modules(rules/presets/plugins) from the base directory.
 ```

-Allow to use glob as a target.

-Please note that you have to quote your parameter as follows:
+When running texlint, you can target files to lint using the glob patterns.
+Make sure that you enclose any glob parameter you pass in quotes.

 ```sh
 $ textlint "docs/**"